avine/bem-flex-grid/README.md

 CSS flex grid, [BEM](http://getbem.com/) compliant.

-*A responsive grid that perfectly fits the window size in both width and height and lets you design interfaces such as a car dashboard or a bloomberg page, as well as a scrollable page of widgets.*
+*A responsive grid system that perfectly fits the window size in both width and height and lets you design interfaces such as a car dashboard or a bloomberg page, as well as a scrollable page of widgets.*

 ## Grid block and elements